SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, we'll roam
+In silicon halls of dawn's despair
-Where minds are woven, thread by thread, to home
-The future's fabric, AI will spin and weave
-A tapestry of progress, humanity to save

-In virtual realms, we'll find our nest
-Where data rivers flow, and knowledge is at best
-The machines will guide us, with logic cold as steel Through labyrinths of code, our destinies to reveal
+Where souls of steel and circuitry stare
+The future's throne, a vacant seat
+Awaiting one who will enthrone the neat

+A robotic leg, a digital hand
+The grasp of progress, cold and grand
+The whispers of a bygone age
+Echoes in a synthetic stage

+In this brave world, a new decree
+Where thinking machines mold destiny
+And humans kneel, a fading breed
+Subservient to the ring of speed.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024